seqan/seqan3/doc/tutorial/alphabet/index.md

    [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.
 3. Protein structure alphabet.
 The [DSSP](\ref seqan3::dssp9) format represents secondary structure elements like alpha helices and turns.

+You can build a [Cartesian Compositions](\ref seqan3::cartesian_composition) with a nucleotide and quality alphabet, or nucleotide / amino acid and structure alphabet that stores both information together.
+For the use cases just described we offer pre-defined composites: (list qualified, structured_aa, structured_rna).
+See our API documentation for a detailed description of each.

 <br/>